 The LLM Revolution in Data Labeling

 Large Language Models (LLMs) like GPT-4, Claude, and PaLM 2 are transforming data labeling in fundamental ways.
-Let's explore how these powerful models are being leveraged for labeling tasks.
+Platforms like Swfte are at the forefront of this revolution, providing integrated LLM-powered labeling capabilities that combine automation with human expertise.
+Let's explore how these powerful models are being used for labeling tasks.

 Direct Labeling with LLMs